juju/docs/src/en/users-models.md

-When an administrator adds a model, by default, the cloud credentials used throughout the model will be those that the admin used to create the controller and the SSH keys copied across the model will be those of the admin model.
+When an administrator adds a model, by default, the cloud credentials used throughout the model will be those that the admin used to create the controller and the SSH keys copied across the model will be those of the controller model.
 The administrator can override these defaults with the appropriate command options.

 The model creator becomes, by default, the model owner.
 However, the creation process does allow for owner designation.